mario-deluna/php-glfw/docs/user-guide/vector-graphics/images.md

 ### Scaling a Paint

-If you are now confused how to set the size of an image, this is controlled by the paramters passed to `makePaint`.
+If you are now confused about how to set the size of an image, this is controlled by the parameters passed to `makePaint`.
 The `width` and `height` parameters define the size of the paint in global space.

 ![PHP-GLFW VectorGraphics Image Scaling](./../../docs-assets/php-glfw/user_guide/vg/images/image_scaling_vg_phpglfw.png)